janiklukas/Diatomic-Molecular-Dynamics/README.md

 To improve performance, the system is divided into $N_c^2$ cells and force calculations for non-adjacent particles are skipped.
 If the cell size is larger than about $3a$, the force is sufficiently weak to be ignored further away.

-To make the grid calculations more convenient, $N_c$ must be odd. %?
 The cells are labeled with a pair of integers, starting with $(1,1)$ in the bottom left corner.
 After each evolution step, we determine which grid cell each particle falls into.
 Then we calculate the acceleration each particle $i$ experiences due to the particles in adjacent cells.

 ## Wall Forces